MoseleyBioinformaticsLab/manuscript.peakCharacterization/outline.md

 * Plot of raw spectrum showing low base-line
 * Plot of center / intensity after doing peak characterization

-### Noise Peak Removal
+### Noise Point Removal

-* Plot of log10 intensity
+* Histogram of non-zero counts for sliding regions

-### Peak Matching Across Scans

-* Plot of digital resolution model
+### Splitting Sub-Regions

-* Plot of changes in error model
+* Plot of a multiple peak region
-* Plot of changes in offsets
+* Plot of counts in tiles

 ### Need for Noise Removal

-* RSD is way off if they are included
+* RSD is way off if they are not removed
+* # of SMIRFE assignments with / without noise

 ### Need for Normalization

 * RSD is still off
-* Median noise levels
+* # of SMIRFE assignments with / without normalization
-* Show that normalization is constant / not constant across M/Z (see #1)
+* Show that normalization appears constant in a scan if use high log-ratio points
-* What do the NAP ratios look like w/out normalization?

 ### Final Result